-Appendicitis means inflammation of the appendix.
+Appendicitis is painful, although the severity of the pain can vary.
 The inflamed appendix becomes infected with germs (bacteria) from the intestine.
-The inflamed appendix gradually swells and fills with pus.
-Eventually, if not treated, the swollen appendix might burst (perforate).
-This is very serious, as the contents of the intestine then leak into the tummy (abdominal) cavity.
-This can cause a serious infection of the membrane that lines the abdomen (peritonitis), or a collection of pus (an abscess) in the abdomen.
-So, if appendicitis is suspected, early treatment is best before it bursts.
+Once it becomes inflamed, the appendix gradually swells and fills with pus.
+Eventually, if not treated, the swollen appendix becomes weakened, and can burst (perforate).
+This is very serious, as the contents of the intestine can then leak into the tummy (abdominal) cavity.
+Here they may cause a serious infection of the membrane that lines the abdomen (a condition called peritonitis), or a collection of pus (an abscess) in the abdomen.
+So, if appendicitis is suspected, early treatment is needed before it bursts.

 What causes appendicitis?

 Appendicitis is thought most often to be caused by blockage of the appendix 'tube' either by something stuck on the inside, or by swelling of the appendix wall.
 Blockage may be by trapped seeds, indigestible food remnants or hard stools (faeces) that get stuck in the appendix, or by lymph glands in the appendix wall which have swollen in response to infection elsewhere in the body.

 If the appendix is inflamed and swollen, and cannot empty, then germs (bacteria) may thrive and cause inflammation in the wall and behind the blockage in the 'dead end' of the appendix.